OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/README.md

 Sample Projects
 ---------------
 Below are the sample projects included in OpenIDM to show various features of OpenIDM.

+### Getting Started
+An XML-CSV sample for the Getting Started Guide

 ### Sample1
 A XML file connector sample.